GabrielJorge94/trybe-assignments/README-en.md

 ### Unit 22: Normalization and structuring database

-:black_large_square: 22-1: _Transforming ideias in a database model - Part 1_
+:black_large_square: 22-1: _Transforming ideas in a database model - Part 1_

 :black_large_square: 22-2: _Normalization, Normal form and Dumps_

-:black_large_square: 22-2: _Transforming ideias in a database model - Part 2_
+:black_large_square: 22-2: _Transforming ideas in a database model - Part 2_

 :black_large_square: 22-3: _Project - One For All_